 Boundary condition definitions for realistic environments

 Solid Edge Simulation provides all of the boundary condition definitions that you’ll need to model realistic operating environments for analysis.
 Loads and constraints are geometry-based and easy to set up using Solid Edge’s Quick Bar input options and handles.
+Validate thermal and cooling performance such as transient heat transfer with time history results.

 Comprehensive graphical post-processing tools